olga-spec/IT-school-Analysis/README.md

 Determine which product metrics they will impact and formulate hypotheses.

-Describe the method for testing the hypotheses, including the conditions for conducting the hypotheses.
+Describe the method for testing the hypotheses, including the conditions for conducting the hypotheses!